kmkurn/pytorch-crf/docs/index.rst

 Note that the returned value is the *log likelihood* so you'll need to make this value negative as your loss.
 By default, the log likelihood is summed over batches.
-For other options, consult the API documentation of `CRF.forward <torchcrf.CRF.forward>`.
+For other options, consult the API documentation of `CRF.forward`.

 Decoding
 --------

-To obtain the most probable sequence of tags, use the `~torch.CRF.decode` method.
+To obtain the most probable sequence of tags, use the `CRF.decode` method.

 .. code-block:: python

    >>> model.decode(emissions)
    [[3, 1, 3], [0, 1, 0]]

-This method also accepts a mask tensor, see `CRF.forward <torchcrf.CRF.forward>` for details.
+This method also accepts a mask tensor, see `CRF.forward` for details.

 API documentation
 =================